 If you are considering turning your website into a mobile application, the very first step is deciding what type of app to opt for.
-In this article, we will introduce an approach that is easy and fast to develop – the Hybrid application.
+In this article, we will introduce an easy approach and fast to develop – the Hybrid application.

 Let’s get started with the Hybrid app definition!